elsasserlab/publicchip/README.md

-## Supplementary code for public ChIP data analysis.
+# Supplementary code for public ChIP data analysis.

+A Nextflow pipeline along with extra scripts used to generate the main data outputs used in this publications is provided here for documentation purposes.

+## System requirements

+This data analysis has been run under a HPC environment (UPPMAX) that runs CentOS Linux 7 (Core) and SLURM scheduling.
+However, it should be straightforward to run a local version of the necessary scripts, just running the `sbatch` files directly.

+Tools used and versions:

+nextflow (version 19.07.0 build 5106)
+bowtie2 (v 2.3.5.1)
+deepTools (v 3.1.0)
+sratools (v 2.9.6-1)
+MACS2 (v 2.1.2)
+bwtool (v1.0)
+bedtools (v2.27.1)
+matplotlib (v 3.1.1)

+## Installation guide

+The software provided here is not a package and it's therefore not intended for installation.
+It relies heavily on the standard wide-used tools mentioned above and can be run as long as the required tools are installed.
+It is available for transparency and reproducibility reasons.

 A Nextflow pipeline is provided to re-run the analysis.
-If you want to run it yourself, you need to fill out the `nextflow.config` file with paths to bowtie reference index for mm9 and your reference genome.
+If you want to run it yourself, you need to fill out the `nextflow.config` file with paths to bowtie reference index for mm9 and reference genome.
 Also output directory and work directory can be provided.

 Then you should be able to run it using nextflow: ::

      nextflow run public_chip.nf -c nextflow.config --acclist <your_acclistfile>

-Requires: bowtie2, picardtools, deeptools, igvtools, fastqc, samtools, bedtools.
+Running the nextflow pipeline will give you the main bigwig files also provided as main data in our publication.

+Rest of intermediate relevant files (peaks calling, annotation) are processed through the corresponding `sh` scripts.

+## Running the nextflow pipeline locally

-Accession list data file is provided as part of the supplementary material of this publication.
+You'll need the accession file list (as provided in the supplementary data of this publication) and fill out corresponding `nextflow.config` values:

-Extra code used for peak calling and annotation is provided for documentation purposes.
+params {
+    base_dir = './'
+    acclist = 'acclist.csv'
+    bw_index = 'path to bowtie index of mm9 genome'
+    refdir = 'path to mm9 reference genome' genomesize = 2150570000
+    max_threads = '12'
+    binsize = 5000
+}

+profiles {
+    standard {
+        process.executor = 'local'
+    }
+}

+## Running a small test example

+This workflow processes lines in the accession list one by one.
+You can check the kind of output provided just by by providing only the first n lines in the .csv accession list.